Thanks in advance for leaving any donations Philip.

 Edition and EI.cfg

-Delete the EI.cfg file from the sources folder of your Bootable USB to get the option to install all the Editions of Windows 7 present on the .iso.
+Once this file is deleted you will get the option to install all the Editions of Windows 7 present on the .iso:

-You should install the correct Edition of Windows 7 matching your COA:
+You should install the correct Edition of Windows 7 matching your COA in this case Windows 7 Home Premium:

 Alternatively you should install Windows 7 Pro if you have the following stickers: